 Is the mold from last year's flood still a problem?

-If it wasn't properly remediated at the time, yes.
-Mold from a prior flood can continue growing and spreading even after the visible moisture is gone.
+Yes, if it wasn't properly remediated at the time.
+Mold from a prior Beaver Bank flood can keep growing even after visible moisture is gone.
 We test and treat it.
+We're based in Dartmouth and handle mold remediation on rural Sackville River properties regularly.

 Water damage or mold in Beaver Bank?
 Let's talk.

 Call and tell us what's going on, or send a message and we'll get right back to you.
-We cover Dartmouth and the whole Halifax area.
+Dartmouth's local restoration company covering the whole Halifax area.